bradoyler/bradoyler.com/src/blog/municipal-bitcoin-funds.md

 | **Rebates & Incentives**      | Sats back on Main St. purchases | +25% local economic velocity |
 | **Exit Strategy**             | De-risk at -25%; reinvest in treasuries | Principal > politics |

 What makes it pop?
 I tied it to Yardley's quirky charm—a riverside borough craving innovation without losing its soul.
 Check out the full campaign vision at [elect.bradoyler.com](https://elect.bradoyler.com), where the Bitcoin Fund stands alongside priorities like bolstering our community-focused police and smart parking solutions.
-But the real genius is universality: Swap "Yardley" for your town, and it fits.
+But the real genius is universality: Swap "Yardley" for your town, and it fits—much like how New Hampshire adapted similar principles for their bond, channeling BTC gains into economic development without touching the general fund.

 ### How Municipal Bitcoin Funds Could Transform Thousands of Towns

 By 2030, I predict 500+ U.S. municipalities will run these funds.
 Here's why they're tailor-made for the future:

 1. **Tax Revolt Insurance**: Property taxes are a third rail—hikes spark recalls, cuts gut services.
 Bitcoin yields offer a neutral fix, potentially slashing rates 20-50% in a decade.
 Imagine Boise or Burlington bragging "Bitcoin-Powered Tax Freedom."
+New Hampshire's model shows how BTC-backed structures can lower borrowing costs for infrastructure, too.

 2. **Inflation's Antidote**: Municipal pensions and infrastructure are ballooning 6-8% yearly.
 Fiat bonds yield zilch after inflation.
 BTC?
 It's the only asset programmed for scarcity, letting towns outpace the Fed's money printer.

 3. **Talent Magnet**: Remote workers (hello, Zoom Boomers) flock to low-tax, high-vibe spots.
 A BTC fund signals "We're forward-thinking"—think Miami's playbook, but for Mayberry.
-Early adopters like New Hampshire's "Free State" towns are already piloting.
+Early adopters like New Hampshire's "Free State" towns are already piloting, with this bond drawing digital-asset firms statewide.

 4. **Equity Builder**: Rebates democratize crypto: Grandma gets sats for groceries, not just tech bros.
 Over time, it narrows wealth gaps by rewarding community loyalty.

 Early wins?
-Post-Yardley, a New Hampshire borough greenlit a $250K fund in November 2025.
+Post-Yardley, New Hampshire's Business Finance Authority greenlit a $100M Bitcoin-backed municipal bond on November 18, 2025—the world's first—building on their May Strategic Bitcoin Reserve law that allows up to 5% of public funds in BTC.
 Texas hill country towns are next, eyeing it for water bonds.
 Even big players like Austin are watching.

 ### Challenges?
 Sure—But They're Solvable

 Skeptics cry "volatility!"
 The whitepaper counters with data: BTC's worst drawdown (-83% in 2018) still recovered 10x in three years.
 Start small, educate big, and govern transparently—that's the Yardley ethos.
+New Hampshire's over-collateralized approach (with custodians like BitGo) adds another layer of proof that risk can be managed at scale.

 Legal hurdles?
-States like Wyoming and Texas lead with pro-crypto laws; others will follow as precedents stack.
+States like Wyoming and Texas lead with pro-crypto laws; others will follow as precedents stack—NH's bond is exhibit A.

 ### Your Town's Next Move: Start with the Whitepaper

 The Yardley Bitcoin Fund didn't just light a spark in one small borough—it handed every mayor, council member, and city manager in America a copy-and-paste template for permanent fiscal abundance.
 As the guy who wrote it, I'm still all in on this vision, win or lose on November 4.
+With New Hampshire blazing the trail on BTC-backed bonds, the timing couldn't be better.

 Download the whitepaper, run the numbers for your budget, and pitch your council.
 Head to [elect.bradoyler.com](https://elect.bradoyler.com) for the full story behind the idea.